AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Click on the **[!UICONTROL Consumer ExperienceEvent mixin]** in the **[!UICONTROL Composition]** section of the schema editor.
 Note that this mixin contains the commerce and productListItems objects that were also in the **[!UICONTROL Experience event commerce details]**.
 Indeed **[!UICONTROL Consumer ExperienceEvent mixin]** is a combination of several other standard mixins that are also available separately.

 Notice that we didn't add the `Luma Identity ExperienceEvent Mixin` to this schema.
 This is because the Web SDK has a different way of collecting identities.
 If you select the **[!UICONTROL XDM ExperienceEvent]** class in the **[!UICONTROL Composition]** section of the schema editor, you will notice that one of the fields it adds by default is called **[!UICONTROL IdentityMap]**. [!DNL IdentityMap] is used by various Adobe applications to link to Platform.
-You will see how identities are sent to Platform in the Web SDK lesson.
+You will see how identities are sent to Platform via identityMap in the streaming ingestion lesson.

 ## Create Product Catalog Schema

-By using the  [!UICONTROL Experience event commerce details] and [!UICONTROL Consumer ExperienceEvent mixins]), Luma reports details of product-related events via the standard productListItems data type.
+By using the  [!UICONTROL Experience event commerce details] and [!UICONTROL Consumer ExperienceEvent mixins], Luma reports details of product-related events via the standard productListItems data type.
 But they also have additional product detail fields that they would like to send to Platform.
-Instead of capturing these fields in their point-of-sale and e-commerce systems and ingesting them into Platform using the schemas you just created, Luma would prefer to simply ingest these fields directly from their product catalog system.
+Instead of capturing all of these fields in their point-of-sale and e-commerce systems and ingesting them into Platform using the schemas you just created, Luma would prefer to simply ingest these fields directly from their product catalog system.
 A "relationship schema" in Platform allows you to define a relationship between two schemas for the purposes of classification.
 Luma will use a relationship schema to classify their product details.
 We will begin the process now and complete it at the end of the next lesson.

 >[!NOTE]
 >